atterpac/refresh/README.md

 refresh -p ./ -e "go run main.go" -be "go mod tidy" -ae "rm ./main" -l "debug" -id ".git, node_modules" -if ".env" -ie ".db, .sqlite" -d 500
 ```

+#### Execute Lifecycle
+In order to provide flexibility in your execute calls and project reloads refresh provides two declarations that are required in your execute list

+`"REFRESH"` -> The next execute after `"REFRESH"` will be consider the "main" subprocess to refresh

+`"KILL_STALE"` -> This declaration is replaced with the calls to kill the "main" subprocess, if one is not running this step is ignored

+**THESE ARE REQUIRED INSIDE YOUR EXEC LIST TO PROPERLY FUNCTION**

+These declarations let refresh know when you would like to kill the stale process thats been out of date due to a filechange and when to start your new version for example

+` "go build -o app", "KILL_STALE", "REFRESH", "./app" ` -> This list would detect a change in the watched files build the new version kill the old one and start the new version (the most likely case)

+` "KILL_STALE", "go build -o app", "REFRESH", "./app" ` -> This list would detect a change in the watched files Kill the now stale version build a new one and run it

+Whatever command after REFRESH is considered your "main" subprocess and the one that is tracked inside of refresh

 ## Embedding into your dev project
 There can be some uses where you might want to start a watcher internally or for a tool for development refresh provides a function `NewEngineFromOptions` which takes an `refresh.Config` and allows for the `engine.Start()` function